Introduction

 - Type: Religious & Base Town

-- Why Visit: Joshimath is well known as the lord Badri Vishal's winter home; also a gateway to Auli and the Panch Badri temples.
+- Why Visit: Joshimath well known as the lord Badri Vishal's winter home; also a gateway to Auli and the Panch Badri temples.

 - Altitude: ~1,890 meters